-Clotrimazole is a broad-spectrum antifungal belonging to the imidazole subclass of azole compounds, which interfere with the biosynthesis of ergosterol, a major membrane component of the fungal cytoplasmic membrane.
+Clotrimazole is a broad-spectrum antifungal belonging to the imidazole subclass of azole compounds.
+These compounds interfere with the biosynthesis of ergosterol, a major membrane component of the fungal cytoplasmic membrane.
 Clotrimazole was discovered in 1969 and was developed by Schering Plough.
-It inhibits Ca2+-activated potassium channels.
-The compound has promising anti-cancer effects.
-Clotrimazole is a reversible inhibitor of cytochrome P450 (CYP450).
+It inhibits Ca2+-activated potassium channels and has promising anti-cancer effects.
+Clotrimazole is also a reversible inhibitor of several cytochrome P450 (CYP450) isoforms.
 In vitro-based CYP450 enzyme inhibition screening has been used to evaluate compound interactions.

 |Application||Clotrimazole is a reversible inhibitor of cytochrome P450 (CYP450).
 In vitro-based CYP450 enzyme inhibition screening has been used to evaluate compound interactions (Yan et al, 2002).|